-GE Student Learning Objective How will this SLO be achieved?
-SLO 1: Students shall be able to refine the competencies established in Written Communication IA and IB as summarized below: Writing assignments are designed to introduce students to the process of reading, research, and revision that leads to successful critical essays in the discipline.
-SLO 2: Students shall be able to express (explain, analyze, develop, and criticize) ideas effectively, including ideas encountered in multiple readings and expressed in different forms of discourse.
-All essay assignments will require students to express effectively their own readings of literary texts.
-Both bibliographic and critical essays assignments will require students to engage in research and argumentation, incorporating, synthesizing, deliberating and discussing the other critics' readings of the texts they are studying.
-SLO 3: Students shall be able to organize and develop essays and documents for both professional and general audiences, including appropriate editorial standards for citing primary and secondary sources.
+GE Learning Objective (GELO) How will this GELO be achieved?
+GELO 1: Students shall be able to produce discipline-specific written work that demonstrates upper-division proficiency in: language use, grammar, and clarity of expression.
+Students will participate in workshops that require attention to revision and editing strategies and standards.
+GELO 2: Students shall be able to explain, analyze, develop, and criticize ideas effectively, including ideas encountered in multiple readings and expressed in different forms of discourse.
+All essay assignments will require students to express effectively their readings of literary texts.
+Both bibliographic and critical essays assignments will require students to engage in research and argumentation: incorporating, synthesizing, deliberating and discussing the other critics' readings of the texts they are studying.
+GELO 3: Students shall be able to organize and develop essays and documents for both professional and general audiences.
 The three different genres of literary criticism that students write this term will engage them in conversations with peers and with published critics.
-Students will use MLA standards for citing primary and secondary sources.
+GELO 4: Students shall be able to organize and develop essays and documents according to appropriate editorial and citation standards.
+Students will learn to use MLA standards for organizing and citing primary and secondary sources.
+GELO 5: Students shall be able to locate, organize, and synthesize information effectively to Writing assignments are designed to introduce students to the process of reading, research, and accomplish a specific purpose, and to communicate revision that leads to successful critical essays in the that purpose in writing. discipline.